h2oai/h2ogpt/blog/README.md

 3. **Chatbot**: We provide code to run a chatbot on GPU servers, with a shareable end-point and a Python client API, allowing you to evaluate and compare the performance of fine-tuned LLMs.
 4. **H2O LLM Studio**: Our no-code LLM fine-tuning framework makes it even easier to work with our models.

+Everything we release is based on fully permissive data and models, with all code open-sourced, enabling broader access for businesses and commercial products without legal concerns, thus expanding access to cutting-edge AI while adhering to licensing requirements.

 ## Roadmap and Future Plans

 We have an ambitious roadmap for our LLM ecosystem, including:

 1. Integration with downstream applications and low/no-code platforms (H2O Document AI, H2O LLM Studio, etc.)
+2. Improved validation and benchmarking frameworks of LLMs
-2. Complementing our chatbot with search and other APIs (LangChain etc.)
+3. Complementing our chatbot with search and other APIs (LangChain etc.)
-3. Contribute to large-scale data cleaning efforts (Open Assistant, Stability AI, RedPajama, etc.)
+4. Contribute to large-scale data cleaning efforts (Open Assistant, Stability AI, RedPajama, etc.)
-4. High-performance distributed training of larger models on trillion tokens
+5. High-performance distributed training of larger models on trillion tokens
-5. High-performance scalable on-premises hosting for high-throughput endpoints
+6. High-performance scalable on-premises hosting for high-throughput endpoints
-6. Improvements in code completion, reasoning, mathematics, factual correctness, hallucinations, and reducing repetitions
+7. Improvements in code completion, reasoning, mathematics, factual correctness, hallucinations, and reducing repetitions

 ## Getting Started with H2O.ai's LLMs